Avanti-Software/career-connector-api-docs/docs/intro.md

 ## Need Help

 Having issues using the Career Connector API?
-Please reach out to [Avanti Care](https://help.avanti.ca/support/tickets/new) if you are a client requiring assistance.
+Please reach out to [Client Care](https://help.avanti.ca/support/tickets/new) if you are a client requiring assistance.